Pentagon Federal Credit Union

 Setting a slightly less ambitious goal (even just temporarily) means you're more likely to exceed your own expectations, which in turn will boost your confidence, leading to better focus and determination in general.

-If and when your income increases or your expenses decrease (like once you finish paying off a credit card or loan), feel free to adjust your budget again.
+If and when your income increases or your expenses decrease (such as after you finish paying off a credit card or loan), feel free to adjust your budget again.

 In general, staying fluid will help you ride the ups and downs with grace.

 If, after budgeting, you don't have any extra funds, examine your variable spending to see if there are ways to cut back or make adjustments.
 Do you have subscriptions or memberships you could cancel?
 Could you cook at home more often?
 Maybe you could walk or bike to work or school instead of driving?
-If you have the time in your schedule, add a side-hustle and direct those funds to one specific goal, like saving for a trip.
+If you have the time in your schedule, add a side hustle and direct its funds toward one specific goal, such as saving for a trip.

 Explore Savings Account Options at PenFed